jyggzzy/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 2. What are arrays and how to use them
 3. What are the differences between pointers and arrays
 4. How to use strings and how to manipulate them
-5. The Scope of variables
+5. The Scope of variables.